Countries

 How much does it cost to buy a puppy in Switzerland from NewDoggy?

-Pricing varies by breed, age, and bloodline.
+Pricing varies by breed, age, bloodline, training level, and travel requirements.
 For exact details, please check the prices listed on our website or contact us directly.
-Every puppy’s total price already includes everything— vaccinations, travel crate and pet passport.
+Each puppy’s total price includes the important preparation steps such as vaccinations, health checks, travel crate, health documents, and travel-related arrangements.

 How long does puppy delivery to Switzerland take?